German giant Adidas has just announced its first loss-making year in over 30 years, so it will now place its hopes on the Chinese market.

-Adidas reported its first loss since 1992 of 58 million euros ($63.4 million) last year.
-In 2022, the company achieved a net profit of 254 million euros ($277.61 million).
+For the first time since 1992, Adidas reported a loss of 58 million euros (63.4 million USD) last year.
+In 2022, the company achieved a net profit of 254 million euros (277.61 million USD).

 Products in an Adidas store in Garden City, New York, USA, October 25, 2022.
 Photo: Reuters

-Phien An ( according to Reuters )
+Phiên An ( according to Reuters )

 Source link